Biogs.com

-James Max, best known for his appearances in the first series of The Apprentice, grew up in North London, fairly close to Sir Alan Sugar's Apprentice candidates' home in Bishops Avenue.
+James Max, radio broadcaster, who was initially well known for his appearances in the first series of The Apprentice, was born in 1970 and grew up in North London.

 James Max is the youngest of four sons of Wendy and Michael Max.
 It is a musical family - his mother Wendy is an accomplished children's music teacher and his brother Robert is a professional cellist.